 And it doesn’t take a lot of sleep loss to have this effect.
 Studies show that just 30 minutes of lost sleep can cause weight gain.

 Elevated setpoint weight: the real cause of obesity

 Experts offer all sorts of reasons for why the above factors cause obesity.
 But the real reason is that they all elevate the setpoint weight.

 When the system works the way it was designed, obesity isn’t possible.
-The reason obesity is a problem is that something went wrong; something caused a hormonal dysregulation.
-The hormones could no longer send correct messages, so the metabolism doesn’t know how much fat you need.
+The reason obesity is a problem is that something went wrong; something caused hormonal dysregulation.
+The hormones can no longer send correct messages, so the metabolism doesn’t know how much fat you need.
 Food.
 Drink.
 Exercise.
 Sleep.
 All of these contribute to your setpoint weight — in a good or a bad way.